programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 show(p)
 ```

-The `HoverTool` is just one of [many plotting tools](https://bokeh.pydata.org/en/latest/docs/user_guide/tools.html), but I introduce it here because it is particularly useful for data exploration and interaction.
-It allows you to set a `tooltips` property which takes a list of [tuples](https://www.w3schools.com/python/python_tuples.asp).
+Bokeh supports [many plotting tools](https://bokeh.pydata.org/en/latest/docs/user_guide/tools.html), but I introduce `HoverTool` here because it is particularly useful for data exploration and interaction. `HoverTool` allows you to set a `tooltips` property which takes a list of [tuples](https://www.w3schools.com/python/python_tuples.asp).
 The first part of the tuple is a display name and the second is a column name from your `ColumnDataSource` prefaced with `@`.
 Once we've instantiated this tool, we add it to the plot using the `add_tool` method.
-We'll see how this looks in a moment.
+We will see how this looks in a moment.

 Finally, we make sure to add the line to show the plot.
 Now we can run `column_datasource.py` and interact with our data in the browser.

 {% include figure.html filename="visualizing-with-bokeh-2.png" caption="Plotting with the ColumnDataSource and More Styling Options" %}

-Note that because we're randomly sampling the data, our plot will look different each time we run the code.
+Note that because we are randomly sampling the data, our plot will look different each time we run the code.

 At the top and along the axes of the plot, we see the labels that we added.
-There's also a new tool in the toolbar.
+There is also a new tool in the toolbar.
 This is the hover tool that we added.
 To see it in action, hover over any data point in the scatterplot.
 A window will pop up showing the columns we set in our `tooltip` property!

 Before moving to the next section of the lesson, returning to the example above and adding/removing other variables and changing display names.

 # Categorical Data and Bar Charts: Munitions Dropped by Country

 In the preceding example, we plotted quantitative data.
 Frequently, though, we want to plot categorical data.
-Categorical data, in contrast to quantitative, is data that can be divided into groups, but doesn't necessarily have a numerical aspect to it.
+Categorical data, in contrast to quantitative, is data that can be divided into groups, but that does not necessarily have a numerical aspect to it.
 For example, while your height is numerical, your hair color is categorical.
 From the perspective of our dataset, features like attacking country hold categorical data, while features like the weight of munitions hold quantitative data.

- In this section,  we'll learn how to use categorical data as our x-axis values in Bokeh and how to use the `vbar` glyph method to create a vertical bar chart (an `hbar` glyph method functions similarly to create a horizontal bar chart).
-In addition, we'll learn about preparing categorical data in Pandas by grouping data.
-Further, we'll add to our knowledge of Bokeh styling and the hover tool.
+In this section, we will learn how to use categorical data as our x-axis values in Bokeh and how to use the `vbar` glyph method to create a vertical bar chart (an `hbar` glyph method functions similarly to create a horizontal bar chart).
+In addition, we will learn about preparing categorical data in Pandas by grouping data.
+Further, we will add to our knowledge of Bokeh styling and the hover tool.

-To work through this information, we'll create a bar chart that shows the total tons of munitions dropped by each country listed in our csv.
+To work through this information, we will create a bar chart that shows the total tons of munitions dropped by each country listed in our csv.

-We'll start this example by creating a new file called `munitions_by_country.py` and adding some initial code.
+We start by creating a new file called `munitions_by_country.py` and adding some initial code.

 ```python
 #munitions_by_country.py